pixie79/resume/Mark_Olliver_Resume.md

 * Ansible, Puppet & Chef along with Ruby for scripting and templating.
 * Private Cloud, AWS and Rackspace Cloud Environments.
 * VOIP, Voice Telephony via IP, Global SIP routing
-* GNS3 routing virtualisation.
+* GNS3 routing visualisation.
-I also assistted in customers 1st, 2nd and 3rd line support as needed including on-site trips to customers globally including Ireland, Sweden and Australia, training and trouble shooting issues, with a specialty on data mining.
+I also assisted in customers 1st, 2nd and 3rd line support as needed including on-site trips to customers globally including Ireland, Sweden and Australia, training and trouble shooting issues, with a speciality on data mining.
 As part of supporting customers I advised them on their internal networks; systems and in some cases act in the capacity of their IT Manager.

 ## Systems Tester / Systems Administrator
-#### Netmonitor / Kertrial Solutions Ltd
+#### Netmonitor / Kestrial Solutions Ltd
-**Sep 2000 - Jan 2002**
+**Seep 2000 - Jan 2002**

 After leaving University I started my career with Netmonitor; They developed software to manage and monitor network time pieces.
 My role initial was as a Software Tester, following strict testing guidelines, producing test plans to ensure good coverage.
 To ensure fair tests we often rebuilt servers and clients back to known states so that we could test the changes in the software.
 During this time I became the company systems administrator looking after the Window Server and Solaris estate along with the bespoke customer hardware that we managed.
-As a skilled tester part of my role included third line and onsite support including a trip to Mexico where I installed and upgraded the monitoring systems of Mexico Telecom on behalf of our client Symmetricom.
+As a skilled tester part of my role included third line and on-site support including a trip to Mexico where I installed and upgraded the monitoring systems of Mexico Telecom on behalf of our client Symmetricom.

 ---